-§ 16 Units.
+§ 16 Unit certificates.

-- The units, represented by a collective certificate, are bearer units. - The units may differ, in particular, with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount or a combination of these characteristics (unit classes).
-The details are specified in the SIC. - Unless specified otherwise in the SIC, the units are transferable.
-When a unit is transferred, the rights attached thereto are also transferred.
-The Company will always assume that the holder of the unit is the genuine owner. - 4.
-The rights of investors and the rights of investors of a unit class will be represented by a collective certificate.
-The collective certificate shows at least the handwritten or copied signature of the Company and of the Custodian Bank.
+- 1. The unit certificates are bearer certificates, each of them representing one or more Investment Fund units. - The units may differ, in particular, with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency of account, unit value, hedging transactions, or a combination of these characteristics (unit classes).
+The details are specified in the SIC. - 3.
+At a minimum, the unit certificates bear the handwritten or facsimile signatures of the Company and the Custodian Bank. - 4.
+The units are transferable.
+When a unit certificate is transferred, the rights attached thereto are also transferred.
+The Company will always assume that the holder of the unit certificate is the genuine owner.

+The rights of investors and the rights of investors of a unit class will be represented by a global certificate.
 The right to demand issuance of individual certificates shall be excluded.

-§ 17 Issue and redemption of units, suspension of redemption.
+§ 17 Issue and redemption of unit certificates, suspension of redemption.

-In principle, the number of units issued and of the corresponding unit certificates is not restricted.
-The Company reserves the right to temporarily suspend or terminate the issue of units.

-- Units may be acquired from the Company, the Custodian Bank, or from or through third parties.
-The SIC may provide, that units may only be acquired and held by specific investors. - Investors may request the redemption of their units by the Company.
+- In principle, the number of units issued and of the corresponding unit certificates is not restricted.
+The Company reserves the right to temporarily suspend or terminate the issue of units. - Units may be acquired from the Company, the Custodian Bank, or from or through third parties. - 3.
+Investors may request the redemption of their units by the Company.
 The Company is obligated to redeem the units on behalf of the UCITS Fund at the currently valid redemption price.
 The Custodian Bank is the redemption agent. - 4.
-The Company nevertheless retains the right to suspend redemption of the units pursuant to Section 98 Paragraph 2 KAGB in exceptional circumstances when suspension appears necessary to protect the interests of the investors. - 5.
-The Company shall inform investors of the suspension in accordance with Paragraph 4 and the resumption of the redemption of units by way of notice in the German Federal Gazette (Bundesanzeiger) and, in addition, in a financial or daily newspaper with sufficient circulation or in the electronic information media designated in the Sales Prospectus.
+The Company nevertheless retains the right to suspend the redemption of units pursuant to Section 98 Paragraph 2 KAGB in exceptional circumstances when suspension appears necessary to protect the interests of the investors. - 5.
+The Company shall inform investors of the suspension in accordance with Paragraph 4 and the resumption of the redemption of units by way of a notice in the Bundesanzeiger and, in addition, in a financial or daily newspaper with sufficient circulation or in the electronic information media designated in the Sales Prospectus.
 Investors shall be informed of the suspension and the resumption of redemption of units immediately after the announcement in the Bundesanzeiger by means of a durable medium.